Key Takeaways

 Why Does Your LLC Name Matter?

-The name of your business is instrumental in shaping its identity and can significantly impact your brand’s success.
-A well-thought-out and unique name can make it easier for customers to remember and distinguish your business from competitors.
+Your business’s name is instrumental in shaping its identity and can significantly impact your brand’s success.
+A well-thought-out and unique business name can make it easier for customers to remember and distinguish your business from competitors.

-Step 1: Understand the Naming Rules and Restrictions
+Step 1: Understand the Naming Rules & Restrictions

 Step 2: Conduct a Preliminary Search

-Check the availability of a matching domain name for your business website.
+Another way to check business name availability is an initial online search.
 You can use Google and other business directories to see if a business with the desired name already exists.
 While it may not be exhaustive, it can quickly indicate whether the name is in use.

 Step 3: Utilize the Secretary of State’s Website

-The Secretary of State’s website is a primary resource for checking LLC name availability.
+The Secretary of State’s website is a primary resource for checking the availability of an LLC name.
 Access the business entity search tool on the website and enter the desired name.
 Look for variations in spelling and consider the possibility of similar-sounding, confusing names.

 Step 4: Check Trademark Databases